mcclure/emu-coop/MODDING.md

 ## Sync table

 The sync table is a mapping of memory addresses to sync rules.
-Each sync rule is a table, and that table has the following keys (all optional):
+Each sync rule is a table, and that table has the following keys (all optional).

+The sync table is read once at startup.
+See also `resetSync` below.

 * **kind** is really important because it tells emu-coop "how to sync".
 It can be any of:
     * *nil*